CHT2520/using-javascript/README.md

 Route::get('/json/films/{decade}', [FilmController::class, 'listByDecade']);
 ```
 - Add a `listByDecade()` method in FilmController.
+  - This method calls the `byDecade` method we added to the model earlier.
-  - Note this method doesn't return a view, it returns JSON data
+  - Note this method doesn't return a view, it returns JSON data.

 ```php
     function listByDecade($decade = 2000)
     {